alexreardon/raf-stub/README.md

 - Control animations that are orchestrated by third party libraries such as [react-motion](https://github.com/chenglou/react-motion)
 - Control time values passed to your `requestAnimationFrame` callbacks

-This is **not** designed to be a polyfill and is only intended for testing code.
+This is **not** designed to be a polyfill and is only intended for test code.

 ## Basic usage